 Example of costs: GEMA fees for a summer party

 A retirement home organises a summer party on 300 square metres with an entrance fee of 3 euros.
-According to the GEMA tariff U-V, the following costs are incurred:
+According to the current GEMA tariff M-V (valid from 01.01.2026), the following costs are incurred:

-But that is only half the truth: In addition to the GEMA fees, self-licensing incurs further considerable costs for music procurement.
+But that is only half the truth: in addition to the GEMA fees, self-licensing incurs further considerable costs for the Music procurement on.
 If you want to play varied and up-to-date music, you have to reckon with several hundred euros per year - on a recurring basis.
 These costs for CDs, downloads or streaming services are often overlooked in sample calculations, but quickly add up to a considerable amount.

 Savings potential and discounts for social organisations